Women’s Health Track

 • The Environment

-Center of Excellence: Researchers, clinicians, and educators at Brown University have been leaders in women's health for many years.
-In recognition of this, Brown University / Women and Infants' Hospital was designated as one of the 19 National Centers of Excellence (COE) in Women's Health.
-Although the national centers no longer formally exist, the goals of the COE continue today.
-They are to:
+Center of Excellence: Brown University researchers, clinicians, and educators at have been leaders in women's health for years and Brown University/Women and Infants' Hospital was designated as one of the 19 National Centers of Excellence (COE) in Women's Health.
+Although the national centers no longer formally exist, the Brown Internal Medicine Residency Women’s Health Track was created through this lens.
+We continue to develop, including a focus on the health care of sexual and gender minorities assigned female at birth.

-Resources in Research: Women's health focused research occurs at Brown University and its affiliated hospitals and centers, including Rhode Island Hospital, the Miriam Hospital, Women and Infants' Hospital, and the Rhode Island Women's Correctional Facility.
-The research represents a broad range of investigation including women in prison, menopause, the disproportionate effects of alcohol on women, breast cancer, obesity, depression, HIV, osteoporosis, genitourinary malignancies and pregnancy-related issues.
-Memorial Hospital in Pawtucket, Rhode Island was a vanguard site for the Women's Health Initiative, the largest longitudinal trial of postmenopausal women ever conducted.
-WHI studies are ongoing.
+Resources in Research: Women's health focused research occurs at Brown University and its affiliated hospitals and centers, including Rhode Island Hospital, the Miriam Hospital, Women & Infants' Hospital.
+The research represents a broad range of investigation including the disproportionate effects of alcohol and other addictive substances, depression, HIV, breast and gynecologic malignancies, osteoporosis, menopause, obesity, pregnancy, contraception, abortion, and reproductive justice.

-In addition to these internal medicine sites, there are many additional clinical opportunities in breast health, gynecology, reproductive endocrinology, urogynecology, and psychiatric services for women.
-There is an obstetric medicine fellowship at Women and Infants' Hospital and a popular month-long rotation for residents in obstetric medicine.
-Residents in the women's health track will have an opportunity to work in any of these sites.
+In addition to these internal medicine sites, there are additional clinical opportunities for women’s health track residents in breast health, gynecology, reproductive endocrinology, urogynecology, and psychiatric services for women, student health, cardiology and neurology, There is an obstetric medicine fellowship at Women and Infants' Hospital that is a month-long rotation for residents.

-The internal medicine residency's largest site for resident ambulatory care, the Center for Primary Care, has a procedure clinic staffed by faculty leaders in the Women's Health Track.
-Women's Health Track residents preferentially rotate through procedure clinic to gain competency in procedures such as insertion and removal of IUDs and contraceptive implants (e.g. Nexplanon).
+The internal medicine residency's largest resident/faculty practice, the Rhode Island Hospital Center for Primary Care, has a Reproductive and Gender Health Clinic where women’s health track residents can rotate to gain competency in pelvic examination, procedures such as insertion and removal of IUDs and contraceptive arm implants, medication abortion and gender affirming care.

 • How would my curriculum differ from other General Internal Medicine Residents?